Table of Contents

 Raktastambhak Tablet is an Ayurvedic proprietary medicine from Shree Dhootapapeshwar Ltd. In Ayurveda, Raktastambhak means agent which reduces flow of blood in case of bleeding.
 So Raktastambhak is styptic or anti-hemorrhagic action of a medicine.
 These medicines reduce bleeding by contracting the tissues or blood vessels.

 Raktastambhak Tablet is prepared from Nagkeshar, Durva, Laksha/Lac, Mochras and Gairik.
 It is a hemostatic medicine and indicated in all kinds of Raktapitta or bleeding disorders.

 Hemostasis or haemostasis is a process which causes bleeding to stop, meaning to keep blood within a damaged blood vessel (the opposite of hemostasis is hemorrhage).
-It balances Vata and Pitta dosha in body.
+It balances Vata and Pitta dosha in the body.

 Here is given more about this medicine, such as indication/therapeutic uses, composition and dosage.